 Sailing in Weymouth & Portland

-The Olympic Games in 2012 are coming to Portland & Weymouth.
-The sailing events will be held from the new Weymouth & Portland National Sailing Academy in Osprey Quay – the site of the former Naval Base.
-Although the Academy will be closed to the public whilst the games are on, you can take advantage of all the facilities now!
-Everything you need to know for your visit during the Olympic Sailing Events can be found here
+The Olympic sailing events in 2012 were staged in Portland & Weymouth.
+The sailing events were held from the new Weymouth & Portland National Sailing Academy in Osprey Quay – the site of the former Naval Base.
+Although the Academy was closed to the public whilst the games were on, you can take advantage of all the facilities now!

 Sitting at the entrance of Weymouth Harbour is the Nothe Fort – once derelict in the 1960s – it’s a fantastic place for a family, or group, day out.
 A labyrinth of underground tunnels and passageways guide you through a genuinely unique experience.
 Children (and adults!) can participate in the popular “Find the Mice” competition – how many can you find?
 (Dont worry, they’re not real!)

 Weymouth Town is thriving.
 It’s a popular holiday resort and thousands of tourists flock to its sandy beaches year after year.
 Shopping in Weymouth is also getting better & better every year we get closer to the Olympic Sailing events!
 Popular retail outlets such as TK Maxx, Gul & Henry Lloyd are amongst a wide range of newcomers to the town.
 Large department store, Debenhams dominates the central shopping area and there’s always ample parking.